fsharp/fslang-design/RFCs/FS-1048-ce-builder-map.md

 # Summary
 [summary]: #summary

-Computation expression builders would be allowed to implement a new method, `Map`, that the compiler will call in appropriate scenarios.
+Computation expression builders would be allowed to implement two new methods, `MapReturn`, and `MapYield`, that the compiler will call in certain scenarios involving `let!` followed by `return` or `yield`.

 # Motivation
 [motivation]: #motivation